remixie/tekkus.ai-tweet-bot/README.md

 @BotName tell me about the samurai mousepad
 ```

-The bot will search through @tekkusai's complete Twitter history and provide accurate, concise answers with sources.
+The bot will search through the configured Twitter account's complete history and provide accurate, concise answers with sources.

 ### API Endpoints